 The distribution channels transcend the normal banking hours as majority of BDO branches are open until 6pm and branches inside the SM malls are also open on weekends until 7:00 pm.
 (SM malls are very large shopping malls with very high customer numbers).
-With over 600 branches nationwide, this channel truly addresses CBN’s need to provide convenience to its clients.
+With nearly 900 branches nationwide, this channel truly addresses CBN’s need to provide convenience to its clients.

 SM Forex Counters in SM Department Stores and SM Hypermarkets